-With the written consent of the Holders of at least 50% of the aggregate outstanding Class Principal Balance of Notes (determined without regard to any exchanges of Exchangeable Notes for RCR Notes), we may amend the terms of those Notes, but that amendment may not, without the written consent or affirmative vote of each affected Holder of a Note:
+In addition, with the written consent of the Holders of at least 50% of the aggregate outstanding Class Principal Balance of Notes (determined without regard to any exchanges of Exchangeable Notes for RCR Notes), we may modify, amend or supplement the terms of those Notes, but that modification, amendment or supplement may not, without the written consent or affirmative vote of each affected Holder of a Note:

-- change the Maturity Date or any monthly Payment Date of the Note; - materially modify the redemption or repayment provisions, if any, relating to the redemption or repayment price of, or any redemption or repayment date or period for, the Note; - reduce the Class Principal Balance or Class Notional Amount (other than as provided for in the Debt Agreement), delay the principal payment (other than as provided for in the Debt Agreement), or materially modify the rate of interest or the calculation of the rate of interest, of the Note; or - reduce the percentage of Holders whose consent or affirmative vote is necessary to amend the terms of the Notes.

-A quorum at any meeting of Holders called to adopt a resolution will be Holders entitled to vote a majority of the aggregate Class Principal Balance of the affected Notes at the time outstanding (determined without regard to any exchanges of Exchangeable Notes for RCR Notes), and called to such meeting and, at any reconvened meeting adjourned for lack of a quorum, 25% of the Class Principal Balance of the affected Notes at the time outstanding (determined without regard to any exchanges of Exchangeable Notes for RCR Notes), in both cases excluding any such Notes owned by us.
+- change the Maturity Date or any monthly Payment Date of the Note; - materially modify the redemption or repayment provisions, if any, relating to the redemption or repayment price of, or any redemption or repayment date or period for, the Note; - reduce the Class Principal Balance or Class Notional Amount (other than as provided for in the Debt Agreement), delay the principal payment (other than as provided for in the Debt Agreement), or materially modify the rate of interest or the calculation of the rate of interest, of the Note; or - reduce the percentage of Holders whose consent or affirmative vote is necessary to amend the terms of the Notes meeting adjourned for lack of a quorum, 25% of the Class Principal Balance of the affected Notes at the time outstanding (determined without regard to any exchanges of Exchangeable Notes for RCR Notes), in both cases excluding any such Notes owned by us.
 Holders do not have to approve the particular form of any proposed amendment, as long as they approve the substance of such change.
 See "Risk Factors - Investment Factors and Risks Related to the Notes - Investors Have No Direct Right to Enforce Remedies".

+A quorum at any meeting of Holders called to adopt a resolution will consist of Holders entitled to vote a majority of the aggregate Class Principal Balance of the affected Notes at the time outstanding (determined without regard to any exchanges of Exchangeable Notes for RCR Notes), and called to such meeting and, at any reconvened